 Mining hardware such as ASICs or GPU mining rigs, have to process many calculations to find this number.
 Imagine them digging through digital layers of rock.
 For Bitcoin, the first one to find that number gets a reward.
-Currently that reward is 12.5 bitcoins, which is worth about $101,875.
+Currently, that reward is 12.5 bitcoins, which is worth about $101,875.

 Since there are many people mining for Bitcoin, miners have banded their resources together to find that number.
 People who can afford an ASIC miner gets an edge and greatest chance of earning cryptocurrency.
 With ASIC technology improving every year, there is a market to buy and sell older mining equipment.

-Cryptocurrency, like any investment requires a long-term approach.
+Cryptocurrency, like any investment, requires a long-term approach.
 It will go up and it will go down and isn’t a matter of if an investment will go down, but when.
 It is important to stay disciplined and not let your emotions get in the way.

 The biggest obstacle to making money is ourselves.
-We get become our worst enemy when it comes to investing.
+We get to become our worst enemy when it comes to investing.
 Sticking to a long-term financial plan will help you from making costly investment mistakes.